hecrenews/hecrenews.github.io/_posts/2020-05-22-man-sues-book-for-not-having-images.md

 The prosecution began.
 Sture's attorney was very eloquent and talked about the history of books and the accessibility of knowledge.
 "Knowledge should be open to everyone, it is knowledge which allows us to succeed in society, and to move society forwards."
-His speech went on for about 5 min. and then the defense began.
+His speech went on for about 5 minutes, and then the defense began.
 Then the trial proceeded.
 Sture's attorney's argument was basically how education should be made available to everyone, even those who couldn't read so pictures should be required in books.